karkman/Physalia_EnvMetagenomics_2023/exercises.md

 ## Genome-resolved metagenomics with anvi'o

-Anvi'o is an analysis and visualization platform for omics data.
-We will use anvi'o for binning contigs into metagenome-assembled genomes (MAGs).
+`Anvi'o` is an analysis and visualization platform for omics data.
+We will use `anvi'o` for binning contigs into metagenome-assembled genomes (MAGs).
 You should definitely take a look at their [website](https://anvio.org/) and maybe even join their [discord channel](https://discord.gg/C6He6mSNY4).
+Let's start by making a new folder for `anvi'o`:

 ```bash
 cd ~/Physalia_EnvMetagenomics_2023